 27 July 2020

 Last virtual project meeting before holidays - connecting Munich, Bern and Barcelona!
 We are on a very good track in terms of our planned book project!
 Keep on going and enjoy holidays!

 21 July 2020

 Many thanks goes to Prof. Dr. Willems for joining my MA-seminar on "Religion & Politik" today!
 His reflections on "Religionspolitik heute" were very inspiring.

 Happy to share with you some excellent student evaluations of my online-courses "Gender & Politics" (BA-level) as well as "Religion & Politik" (MA-level, taught together with Olivia Mettang)!
 A big thanks goes also to my students, being very open for new tools and methods!

 Many thanks goes to Anika Rehorn, who joined our "Religion & Politics"-course today and shared her experience on working and coping with the COVID-19 pandemic in her job as female and young Protestant priest.
 We learned a lot about digitization processes and related challenges within the Protestant Church in Germany.

 29 June 2020

 Please check out my presentation "Islamischer Religionsunterricht aus politikwissenschaftlicher Sicht: Regulierungsmodelle und Erklärungsfaktoren" at the Ringvorlesung "Islamischer Religionsunterricht," Akademie der Weltreligionen, University of Hamburg.
-Many thanks to Dr. Ana Körs for the invitation and the organization in advance!
+Many thanks to Dr. Ana Körs for the invitation and the organization!

 14 June 2020